 Combining the above with improved etch designs (I now try to get all parts to fit together with slots and tabs, or nuts and bolts, or pins – not always possible unfortunately) and improved techniques as I learn better ways of etching things, means that I am now making kits that are far superior to my attempts of just 5 years ago.
 The designs are validated in SolidWorks which enables me to make sure that all parts fit, work out how to design the pipes and control wires in 3D and provides exploded drawings for the instructions.

 The latest design development is my computerised radio control system – all locos (kit or RtR) now come with radio control as standard.
 The increase in cost is low as it enables me to eliminate the boiler pressure gauge and the water level electronic unit - both are still available as an extra cost option, but are unnecessary as these functions are reported back (and controllable) on the handset touch control pad.
 One handset can control many locos simultaneously, but the user might struggle!
 This system is still under development but I hope it will be available soon.
 Watch this space – the system will only be available with a loco order.

 Note – where the boiler backhead is plainly visible on tender locos the operating controls are hidden behind a dummy fully detailed backhead.
 There is a minor loss of boiler capacity, but this is compensated by the onboard pump and computer controlled bypass.

-Tank engines are usually fitted with a single flue poker burner boiler for simplicity and ease of operation.
-This also releases space below the boiler for servos.
-Servo controlled coupling loops are provided that can be raised or lowered to uncouple from various types of auto-couplers or scale hooks.
-Servo control of gas flow is provided to enable the loco to sit idling e.g. at stations or signals where appropriate.
+All locos are fitted with servo operated coupling loops that can be raised or lowered to uncouple from various types of auto-couplers or scale hooks.
+Servo control of gas flow (or spirit burner) is provided to enable the loco to sit idling e.g. at stations or signals where appropriate.
 Tank engines are gas fired only.